 The Founding Committee of GLANCE elaborated a first Global Call to Action with eight political demands to advance the care for babies born too soon, too small or too sick and the support given to their families.
 The Call to Action for Newborn Care has been endorsed by more than 170 healthcare societies, non-profit organisations and patient- and parent organisations.

-The Call to Action is available in 22 languages.
+The Call to Action is available in 22 languages and provides a variety of informative and promotional materials.
 You can download your copy and use it four your rallye on behalf of driving newborn and maternal health forward.

 Girl’s and women’s reproductive health